RusiruJayanga/Hospital-management-desktop-application/README.md

 </p><br/>

 <p align="left">
-This is a <b>Hospital Management Desktop Application built using C#, .NET Framework, and SQL Server as part of the PUSL2021 - Computing Group Project module coursework.
+This is a Hospital Management Desktop Application built using C#, .NET Framework, and SQL Server as part of the PUSL2021 - Computing Group Project module coursework.
 The system is designed to streamline hospital administration by allowing secure management of patients, doctors, nurses, staff, departments, and clinics within a user-friendly interface.
 </p>